 Leaving the viewer to construct his or her own index, so to speak, relates this project to a line of typological, indexical kinds of conceptual art, like Hilla and Bernd Becker’s photographs of industrial buildings or Gerhard Richter’s blow-ups of encyclopedia portraits of illustrious writers and scientists.
 With Mr. Tiravanija’s drawings, one is as likely to come away with a sense of the ubiquity of protest as of its distinctions, and this is a result of the deadpan dreariness of this, overall, uninspired spread.
 For, while there are individual sparks of draftsmanly flare, the combined effect of these dutifully executed images is enervating.

 That in turn, however, is an available meaning to be construed from this whole enterprise.
 A sense of exploitation is palpable in a work where the sum is exponentially greater than the individual parts, and where the originating and organizing agent, Mr. Tiravanija, reaps infinitely greater reward — of attention, thought, and obviously financial, too — than the individual scrawlers.
 The somewhat pitiful, feeble, folkloristic nature of the cottage industry draftsmanship and the bland sameness rather than quirky individuality this produces, turns the indexing of protest into a model of the very globalization against which many of the protesters were reacting.

-A version of this review first appeared in the New York Sun under the head "The Conceptual Provocateur" on Thursday, September 18, 2008
+A version of this review first appeared in the New York Sun as “The Conceptual Provocateur” on Thursday, September 18, 2008